sachkeeratb/BankApplication/README.md

 # HOW TO LAUNCH
-Go to src/main.java and run it with your preferred java
+Go to src/main.java and run it with your preferred java runner.